DHappiness/P2H-WP-Deployment/README.md

 - Automatically downloading and installation of wordpress plugins just by selecting it in the list of downloadable plugins.
 - Fast basical creating of ACF fields.
 - Automated authentication to admin account after deployment is done.
 - <em>Deployment files are automatically deleting after script is done.
-So be attentive and don't forget to copy generated credentials at the end.</em>
+So be attentive and don't forget to copy generated WordPress credentials at the end.</em>

 <strong>Future Features:</strong>